Nuclear, Plasma, and Radiological Engineering

 Facilities and Resources

 Most graduate students receive some form of financial aid.
 Fellowships are available to support the best applicants.
 Other students are supported as graduate research, teaching, or general assistants.
 Financial aid includes federally sponsored traineeships and fellowships and University and industry fellowships.
-The University is approved for several fellowships including those from the Department of Energy, Nuclear Regulatory Commission, the National Science Foundation, Hertz, and the Institute for Nuclear Power Operations.
+The University is approved for several fellowships including those from the Department of Energy, Nuclear Regulatory Commission, the National Science Foundation, and Hertz.
 Part- and full-time assistantships include exemption from tuition and partial fees.
 All applicants, regardless of U.S. citizenship, whose native language is not English and who wish to be considered for teaching assistantships must demonstrate spoken English language proficiency by achieving a minimum score of 24 on the speaking subsection of the TOEFL iBT or 8 on the speaking subsection of the IELTS.
 For students who are unable to take the iBT or IELTS, a minimum score of 4CP is required on the EPI test, offered on campus.
 All new teaching assistants are required to participate in the Graduate Academy for College Teaching conducted prior to the start of the semester.

 Doctor of Philosophy in Nuclear, Plasma, and Radiological Engineering